-RE: APPLICATION FOR A DEVELOPMENT PERMIT FOR RECONFIGURATION OF A LOT (1 LOT INTO 2 LOTS) OVER LAND LOCATED AT SYNDICATE ROAD, MIALLO, DESCRIBED AS LOT 1 ON SP174874
+RE: APPLICATION FOR A DEVELOPMENT PERMIT FOR RECONFIGURING A LOT (1 LOT INTO 2 LOTS) OVER LAND AT 349 MOWBRAY RIVER ROAD, MOWBRAY, DESCRIBED AS LOT 23 ON SP227933

-Planning Plus QLD Pty Ltd act on behalf of P&S Quaid (the 'applicant') in lodging the abovementioned Development Application with Douglas Shire Council.
+Planning Plus (QLD) Pty Ltd has been engaged by ML & KM Samson (the 'applicant') to prepare and lodge the abovementioned development application with Douglas Shire Council.

-In support of the application, please find attached completed DA Form 1 included as Annexure 1.
-We request that Council provide an invoice for the relevant application fee, being \$1,419.00 under Council's 2020/21 Schedule of Fees & Charges, so that we may arrange payment via EFT.
+In support of the application, please find attached completed DA Forms (Annexure 1).
+Payment of the relevant application fee of \$1,419.00 in accordance with Council's 2020/21 Schedule of Fees & Charges will be made following lodgement.